Michael Andretti Net Worth 2024

 Class wins0

 Michael Mario Andretti (born October 5, 1962) is an American former racing driver, and current team owner.
-Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART championship, and amassed 42 race victories, the most in the CART era and fourth-most all time.[1]
+Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART championship, and amassed 42 race victories, the most in the CART era and fifth-most all time.[1]
 Since his retirement, Andretti has owned Andretti Autosport, which has won four IndyCar Series championships and five Indianapolis 500 races.
 He is the son of Mario Andretti, a multi-time champion, and is the father of IndyCar Series driver Marco Andretti.

 Early life and education